 - Self-performed maintenance log

-- Parts replaced (keep old parts for 1 year)
+- Parts replaced (keep old parts for 1 year if useful)

 - Any warranty claim documentation